 Newsroom

-The Open Society Justice Initiative pursues strategic litigation and engages in policy advocacy in Africa, the Americas, Asia, and Europe.
+The Open Society Justice Initiative pursues and supports strategic litigation in Africa, the Americas, Asia, and Europe.
 Read our News Releases and Advocacy Updates on our work.

 Filter by: